acastillogill/acastillogill/content/home/about.md

 # Biography

-Ángela D. Castillo-Gill is a data analyst and aspiring data scientist.
+Ángela Castillo-Gill is a data analyst and aspiring data scientist.
 She is currently researching the relationship between green spaces and property prices in Catalonia, Spain.